The Housing and Residence Life Office employs approximately 83 Resident Advisors,

 - You will need to fill out both the Resident Advisor

 Application Google Formand the Murray State Jobs HR Application to be considered for the Fall 2019 Resident Advisor position.
-The deadline to apply is November 1st at 11:59pm.

 - You must attach a resume to the Murray State Jobs HR Application or email it to firstname.lastname@example.org